qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_with_firmware.rst

      - ``git clone -b <firmware release tag> --depth 1 https://qpm-git.qualcomm.com/home2/git/qualcomm/qualcomm-linux-spf-1-0_amss_standard_oem_qimpsdk.git``
      - ``qualcomm-linux-spf-1-0_amss_standard_oem_qimpsdk``

-.. note:: Commands in the following sections are based on binary and source for firmware images without modem and GPS (see the command in :ref:`Table: Mapping of firmware distributions and git repositories <Mapping_firmware_table>`).
+.. note:: Commands in the following sections are based on binary and source for firmware images without modem and GPS (see the command in :ref:`Mapping of firmware distributions and git repositories <Mapping_firmware_table>`).
 Hence, ``qualcomm-linux-spf-1-0_ap_standard_oem_nm-qimpsdk`` is used.
 If you use any other distribution, then update the directory accordingly.

-The **Git command** column (see :ref:`Table: Mapping of firmware distributions and git repositories <Mapping_firmware_table>`) provides the git repository, which contains the firmware sources.
+The **Git command** column (see :ref:`Mapping of firmware distributions and git repositories <Mapping_firmware_table>`) provides the git repository, which contains the firmware sources.
 These repositories are hosted on Qualcomm servers.
 Clone the appropriate repositories based on your access profile and use case.
 The following ``git clone`` command downloads the selected firmware components in source, except the modem:

 ::